 I usually cook plain pasta with some extra, refrigerate the leftover and just prepare the sauce for new servings.
 But I consume the cooked pasta immediately within three to four days.
-I wonder if I could cook pasta in larger quantity and make it last for months so it would be more energy-saving.
+I wonder if I could cook pasta in larger quantities and make it last for months so it would be more energy-saving.
 Can I freeze cooked pasta?

-Definitely, you can freeze cooked pasta.
+You can freeze cooked pasta.
 Instant-food manufacturers use this storage method so consumers could just reheat their ready-made meals with the microwave oven.

-Can You Freeze Cooked Pasta
+Can You Freeze Cooked Pasta?

 The best way to extend the storage life of cooked pasta is to prepare it without the sauce.
 If possible, just cook and mix the sauce with the portion of pasta that you can consume for the day.
 Then freeze the plain pasta.